wlh18/javascript-2/ReadMe.md

   namesArr.push('Brandon')
   //namesArr now looks like this: ['Brandon', 'Andrew', 'Jonathan', 'Josh']
   ```
 - `.slice()` makes a shallow copy of the array that it's chained on to.
-It takes two arguments, the starting and ending indecies of the array you want to copy.
+It takes two arguments, the starting and ending indices of the array you want to copy.
   ```js
   var namesArr = ['Andrew', 'Jonathan', 'Josh'] var someNames = namesArr.slice(0, 1)